 Members of Congress have been provided with only limited access to the negotiation documents.
 Rep. Alan Grayson (D-Fla.) told HuffPost on Monday that he viewed an edited version of the negotiation texts last week, but that secrecy policies at the Office of the U.S. Trade Representative created scheduling difficulties that delayed his access for nearly six weeks.
-The Obama administration has barred any Congressional staffers from reviewing the full negotiation text and prohibited members of Congress from discussing the specific terms of the text with trade experts and reporters.
-Staffers on some committees are granted access to portions of the text under their committee's jurisdiction.
+The Obama administration has barred any Congressional staffers from reviewing the text and prohibited members of Congress from discussing the specific terms of the text with trade experts and reporters.

 "This, more than anything, shows the abuse of the classified information system," Grayson told HuffPost.
 "They maintain that the text is classified information.
 And I get clearance because I'm a member of Congress, but now they tell me that they don't want me to talk to anybody about it because if I did, I'd be releasing classified information."